boost-ext/sml/doc/tutorial.md

 auto event = msm::event<my_event>;
 ```

-A State can have entry/exit behaviour executed whenever State is entered or left and
+A State can have entry/exit behaviour executed whenever machine enters/leaves State and
-represents current location of the state machine processing.
+represents current location of the state machine flow.

 To create a state below snippet might be used.